Location: Valeni, RO

 Experience Required: No bioarchaeological field experience required.
 Basic knowledge of human anatomy and morphology preferred but not required.

 Room and Board Arrangements:

 Students and volunteers will be housed in Odorheiu Secuiesc, a small and beautiful city, rich in history and culture.
-It is cosmopolitan town, situated in central Transylvania, on the historical divide between the Szekely Country to the East into the Carpathians Mountains and the more Romanian and Saxon Transylvania to the South and West into the lowlands.
+It is cosmopolitan town, situated in central Transylvania.
 Participants will be housed in double or triple occupancy rooms within 45min walking distance from downtown Odorheiu Secuiesc (or a 10min cab ride).
 A bus will be rented to take us into the field and back daily.
 Breakfast and dinner will be served Mon-Fri in the hotel restaurant.
 Participants will sample a variety of amazing home cooked Romanian and Szekler traditional meals.
 Students and volunteers are responsible for their own lunches in the field.
 Beware that Romanian cuisine is meat oriented, but we do our best to accommodate vegetarian dietary requirements.
 There are plenty of small stores, supermarkets, farmer markets, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, and anything else you might need.
-Odorheiu Secuiesc provides all the ammenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
-Cost: $2495 per 4 week session (additional WCU or USF tuition fees apply, if registering for credit)
+Odorheiu Secuiesc provides all the amenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
+Program cost: $2595 per 4 week session (additional USF tuition fees apply, only if registering for credit)

 Dr. Katie Zejdlik or Dr. Andre Gonciar